Table of contents

-Random order is used if you want all response alternatives to be presented in a random order.
+Random order is used if you want all response types to be presented in a random order.

-Add many will give you the possibility to add large quantities of response alternatives by copying and pasting them from an Excel list or text document.
+Add many will give you the possibility to add large quantities of answer options by copying and pasting them from an Excel list or text document.
 To use this, click Add many and then paste all response options to the textbox, with a line break between the options.

 Save as will give you the option to change question type.
 You can use this option for radio buttons, checkboxes and drop-down menus.
 Note: We advise you not to use Save as after the survey has been activated and you have started to receive answers.
 This may cause you to lose response data or cause data offset in your report.